-WICKETS FALL ON FIRST DAY
+Date:

-WICKETS FALL ON FIRST DAT Sport:
+WICKETS FALL ON Sport:

 Main sentence:

-The state of the s

-RACHEL SLAMS HER WAY INTO THE WIMBLEDON SEMIFINALS Sport:
+RACHEL SLAMS H THE WIMBLEDON

 Main sentence:

-GIRL BREAKS RECORD
+GIRL BREAK (

-FOR FREESTYLE Sport:

 Main sentence:

-l et's write all the verbs in the headlines above. separate sentences using those verbs in the past tense.
+Let's write Underline all the verbs in the headlines above.
+Now write separate sentences using those verbs in the past tense. ł

+Take Contraction of the second seco

-It's your turn to be a reporter
+23 It's your turn to be a reporter